open-osquery/framework/README.md

 how the configuration is structured, built and distributed for usage by the agent.
 What are the minimal set of configuration items required in order for the agent to determine its role and function.

-## Log Format and shipping
-The [Log Format and shipping](docs/logs.md) describes how the logs are collected at the endpoint and how they are shipped for further processing.

 ## Log aggregation and notification channels
 The [Log aggregation and notification channels](docs/action.md) describes